boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 <a name="BuildCordovaApp" />
 ##Building a cross-platform packaged app with Cordova

 In this task you will learn how to build a cross-platform app using JavaScript, HTML and AngularJS.
-The app is a simple To Do List app that allows adding To Do items consisting of a description.
+The app is a simple To Do List app that allows you to add To Do items along with a description.
 It is also possible to delete them and toggle their completed status.

 The focus will be on the creation of the project using Visual Studio.
 However, it is possible to use **Apache Cordova command-line interface (CLI)** to create the application.
 For instructions on how to create the application using the CLI follow the instructions at [Building the application using Apache Cordova CLI](#CreateSolutionUsingCLI)